issom-projdev/GettingStartedWGit/README.md

 # GettingStartedWGit
-Creating a github repository for submission for peer review
+Creating a github repository for submision for peer review